metakocka/metakocka_api_base/docs/documents_put_document_sales_order.md

 ```

 ### Update custom fee and country of origin on product
-You can update custom fee and country of origin for specify product.
-Two extra atributs must be se on product - country and customs_fee.
+You can update the custom fee and country of origin for a specific product.
+Two extra attributes must be added to the product - country and customs_fee.
+If a customs fee is not yet in MK register, it will be added.

 ```json
 {